aalto-ics-kepaco/GO-LTR-prediction/README.md

 The [`UniProtKB`](https://www.uniprot.org/) IDs of the Swiss-prot manually reviewed protein sequences used for the study are in ./dataset directory.
 Using the IDs one can find the full specification of each protein in the  [`UniProtKB`](https://www.uniprot.org/) database.
 The ascession numbers obtained from the  [`UniProtKB`](https://www.uniprot.org/) search can then be used to query other databases such as [`AlphaFoldDB`](https://alphafold.ebi.ac.uk/), [`Rhea-DB`](https://www.rhea-db.org/), etc, for specific protein feature information.
+The full manually reviewed Swiss-prot sequences can be downloade at https://ftp.uniprot.org/pub/databases/uniprot/knowledgebase/complete/

 Clustering of sequences was done with [`mmseqs2`](https://github.com/soedinglab/MMseqs2)